-- 2.8.
-On the basis of the requirements for the governmental, legal and regulatory framework for safety with regard to the review and assessment of safety related documentation GSR Part 1 (Rev. 1) [4], the operating organization should submit to the regulatory body, in a timely manner, any information that the regulatory body has requested.
+2.8.
+On the basis of the requirements for the governmental, legal and regulatory framework for safety with regard to the review and assessment of safety related documentation [4], the operating organization should submit to the regulatory body, in a timely manner, any information that the regulatory body has requested.
 It is the responsibility of the operating organization to make arrangements with the vendors to ensure the availability of information that has been requested by the regulatory body.
-It should also be the responsibility of the operating organization to keep the regulatory body informed of relevant new information and of any alterations to information submitted previously. - 2.9.
+It should also be the responsibility of the operating organization to keep the regulatory body informed of relevant new information and of any alterations to information submitted previously.

+2.9.
 The format and content of documents submitted by the operating organization in support of a licence application should be based on the information presented in this Safety Guide.
-However, the regulatory body may require or may use additional information in the licensing process. - 2.10.
+However, the regulatory body may require or may use additional information in the licensing process.

+2.10.
 The review and assessment of information by the regulatory body is a continuous process.
 Sections of the safety analysis report or other documents should be submitted to the regulatory body at an early stage.
-A schedule for the review and assessment by the regulatory body should be discussed between the operating organization and the regulatory body. - 2.11.
+A schedule for the review and assessment by the regulatory body should be discussed between the operating organization and the regulatory body.

+2.11.
 The operating organization should revise all documentation associated with any modification or activity that may affect the safety of a research reactor (and all documentation having an indirect but significant influence on safety related aspects of a research reactor), as appropriate.
-The revised documentation should be submitted to the regulatory body to allow for its review and assessment
+The revised documentation should be submitted to the regulatory body to allow for its review and assessment (Ref.
+[4], para.
+4.45), with the potential magnitude and nature of the associated hazards being taken into account (Ref.
+[4], Requirement 26).

-10 The term 'management system' reflects and includes the concepts of quality control, quality assurance and quality management.
+&lt;sup>10 The term 'management system' reflects and includes the concepts of quality control, quality assurance and quality management.
 The management system is a set of interrelated or interacting elements that establishes policies and objectives, and enables those objectives to be achieved in a safe, efficient and effective manner.
 Further requirements and guidance are provided in Refs [11, 12].